USEPA/e-manifest/emanifest-py/README.md

 **emanifest** is a client library for accessing the e-Manifest REST APIs of the US Environmental Protection Agency's RCRAInfo national electronic hazardous waste management system.

-**Note:** The **emanifest** package was substantially refactored after version 2.0.7 and was released as a new major version at 3.0.0.
-Code relying on versions ≤3.0.0 should not upgrade to version 3.0.0 of this package without refactoring.

 ## Contents

 - [Requirements](#requirements)